aditya-shriwastava/colab-notebooks/ObjectDetection.md

 2. One Stage Detector:
     - Propose predicted boxes from input images directly without region proposal step.
     - Example: YOLO
-    - High inference speed, so can be used for real-time devices.
+    - High inference speed, so can be used for real-time devices, but accuracy is not as good as two stage detector.
     ```mmd
     graph LR;
       a(image) --> b(Feature Extraction) --> c(Classification) & d(Localization)
     ```

-## PASCAL VOC 2012
+## Dataset: PASCAL VOC 2012
 - Task: Predicting the bounding box and label of each object from the twenty target classes in the test image.
 - 20 classes
     - Person: person